shrunbr/gatekeeper-docs/docs/quick-start.md

 After adding Gatekeeper to your server you'll need to setup the bot.
 This requires running a few commands to get things going.

+!!! warning "Permissions Required"
-!> **WARNING:** This guide assumes you are the **Guild Owner**.
+    This guide assumes you are the **Guild Owner**.
 If you are not the guild owner, you must have them set the **manager** role to a role that you have to continue setup.
 This is a security precaution to ensure admins cannot enable or modify Gatekeeper without authorization.

 ### Prerequisites